seandinwiddie/project-rooted/README.md

-# Code name: Project Root
+# Code name: Project Rooted

 # description
 This is a web application that allows users to use a terminal-style command-line user interface to load modules of courses and games